16 Steps to Boost Your Home's Value

 For a fresh perspective on the value of your home, walk across the street, turn around and ask yourself, "Does my house have curb appeal?"
 Does your home look attractive, welcoming and structurally sound at first glance?

 Make a list of ways to enhance the positive and eliminate the negative.
 If you have a nice curvy walkway, accentuate it with flowers or lanterns.
-If the first thing a visitor sees is your big wide garage, try to guide their eyes into a beautiful front yard, or paint your front door red to guide the eye there.
+If the first thing a visitor sees is your big wide garage, try to guide their eyes into a beautiful front yard, or paint your front door a bright color to guide the eye there.
 These things add value.

-Ask any real estate expert what the No. 1 upgrade with the greatest return is, and the answer will be the kitchen!
+Ask any real estate expert what the No. 1 upgrade with the greatest return is, and the answer will be the kitchen.
+The average recoup?
+98.5%!

 - Do a mini-remodel.
 Change the paint.
-It sounds simple, but it works!
-You can also paint a faux-wood finish onto your cabinets.
+It sounds simple, but it works.

 - Add a splash of color with a new backsplash.
-New tile is attractive.
-Home improvement stores teach classes on how to do this.
+New tile is attractive and home improvement stores teach classes on how to do this.

 - Make your kitchen rock with a rolling island.

 - Go granite or marble with your countertops.
-If you are toying with the granite idea, your bathroom counter is most likely smaller than your kitchen counter and less expensive.
-This is a great place to start your first granite project.
+If you are toying with the granite idea, your bathroom counter is most likely smaller than your kitchen counter so it'll be less expensive, you may be able to find an inexpensive remnant.

-- Nix the overhead lighting in favor of wall mounts to add warmth and value to your bathroom.
-Make sure that around the mirror you have even lighting with no side shadows.
+- Update overhead lighting and make sure that around the mirror you have even lighting with no side shadows.

 - Heated floors attract buyers like bees to honey.

 - Upgrade your bath area.
-With an 85 percent return, install a shower with body sprays and stone surround tile.
+With a 93.2% return, install a shower with body sprays and stone surround tile.
 If you are not selling right away, you will feel like you are in a Zen garden every time you step into your bathroom.

 - Keep it clean.
 Dirt and grime can become embedded in bathroom surfaces very quickly.
 Freshen it up with new grout.